 Faculty and Staff

-Carol Donelan teaches Film History I and II, Film Genres, Film Noir, The Melodramatic Imagination, Moviegoing and Film Exhibition, and Film Theory.
-Her research interests include melodrama as a mode of visual storytelling for popular audiences and the cultural history of moviegoing and film exhibition.
+Carol Donelan teaches Introduction to Cinema & Media Studies, Film Genres, Film History I, Film History II, Film Noir and Cinema Studies Seminar.
 She has co-curated an exhibition on Modernizing Melodrama in the Carleton Art Gallery and written a book that connects local history with national trends in film distribution and exhibition, Electric Theater: The Emergence of Cinema in Northfield, 1896-1917.
-Currently she is researching the history of the Audubon Screen Tours and contemplating the strange and surprisingly complex patterns of meaning-making in the Twilight Saga films.
+Currently she is researching the history of the Audubon Screen Tours 1943-1958 and contemplating the strange and surprisingly complex patterns of meaning-making in popular Hollywood genre films.

 Jay Beck teaches Film History III, Contemporary Global Cinemas, American Cinema of the 1970s, American Film Comedy, Spanish Cinema, Rock ‘n’ Roll in Cinema, Film Sound Studies, and Sound Design.
 His research includes work on film sound, interdisciplinary sound studies, popular music studies, American cinema, Spanish cinema, genre studies, the Western, film technology, and radio studies.
-He has recently co-edited two book collections – Lowering the Boom: Critical Studies in Film Sound (with Tony Grajeda) and Contemporary Spanish Cinema and Genre (with Vicente Rodríguez Ortega) – and his dissertation, “A Quiet Revolution: Changes in American Film Sound Practices, 1967-1979,” received the 2004 Society for Cinema and Media Studies Dissertation Award.
+He has co-edited two book collections, Lowering the Boom: Critical Studies in Film Sound (with Tony Grajeda) and Contemporary Spanish Cinema and Genre (with Vicente Rodríguez Ortega).
+His current book project focuses on changes in film sound practices in the 1960s and 70s.

-Vern Bailey is a much-admired Professor of English with a passion for film.
-In the mid-'70s he instituted the first cinema class at Carleton and helped organize the Carleton Film Society.
-In recent years nearly half the courses he taught were on film history and aesthetics, and many generations of students remember fondly his wonderful auteur classes in Hitchcock, Bergman, Antonioni, Renoir and Capra, among others.
-Vern taught his last class for the Department in 2004, but is still happy to discuss film.
+Vern Bailey is a much-beloved Professor of English with a passion for film.
+In the late-'60s he instituted the first cinema class at Carleton and helped organize the Carleton Film Society.
+In recent years nearly half the courses he taught were on film history and aesthetics, and many generations of students remember fondly his wonderful auteur classes in Hitchcock, Bergman, Antonioni, Renoir, and Capra, among others.
+Vern taught his last class in 2004 but is still happy to discuss film.
 He is sometimes available for consultations in the coffee shop downtown.

 Professor of Political Science